Claims Kit

 Physician Selection 28-33-8

 The employee may choose their first medical care provider.
-Treatment at an emergency room after the accident or by a company physician does not count as the first medical care provider.
+The worker has full medical control for the first initial provider election.
+Treatment at an emergency room after the accident or by a company physician, however, does not count as the first medical care provider or the worker's initial election.
 The first provider may refer the employee to a specialist without prior approval from the insurer.
-If the employee decides to change doctors, they must first find out if the employer or insurer has an approved list of physicians, otherwise known as a "preferred provider network".
-If so, they must either select a physician from that list or get the approval of the employer/insurer before seeing another doctor.
-If the employer or insurer does not have an approved list of physicians, these restrictions do not apply.
+If the employee decides to change doctors, they must first determine if the employer or insurer has an approved list of physicians, otherwise known as a preferred provider network.
+If so, the worker must either select a physician from that preferred provider list or obtain the approval of the employer/insurer before seeing another doctor.
+These restrictions do not apply if the employer or insurer does not have an approved list of physicians.

-No claim for care or treatment by a physician, dentist, or hospital chosen by an employee is valid and enforceable against his or her employer, the employer's insurer, or the employee, unless the physician, dentist, or hospital gives written notice of the employee's choice to the employer/insurance carrier within fifteen (15) days after the beginning of the services or treatment.
+No claim for care or treatment by a physician, dentist, or hospital chosen by an employee is valid and enforceable against the employer, insurer, or employee unless the physician, dentist, or hospital gives written notice of the employee's choice to the employer/insurance carrier within 15 days after the beginning of the services or treatment.

 Injured Worker Guide